actris-cloudnet/cloudnetpy/docs/source/installation.rst

 =========================
-Installation Instructions
+Installation instructions
 =========================

-CloudnetPy can be installed on any computer having Python3.10 (or higher).
+CloudnetPy can be installed on any computer having Python 3.10 or higher.
 The actual installation procedure depends on the operating system.
 The instructions below are for Ubuntu 22.04.

-Python Installation
+Python installation
 -------------------

 .. code-block:: console